fxlin/p3-tee/docs/issues.md

 # Common issues

+## make run-only... xterm problems
+/usr/bin/xterm: Xt error Can't open display; DISPLAY is not set etc.
+Can be strange even if xterm is not being launched.

+Try to comment out `$(call check-terminal)` in build/qemu_v8.mk

 ## Address already in use

 In qemu_v8.mk, the line `-serial tcp:localhost:50324 -serial tcp:localhost:50323` tells QEMU to listen on two ports for incoming GDB connection.